 - Water: this is added to the batter before adding the Eno salt.

 - Eno (fruit salt): Use unflavoured Eno fruit salt.
-Eno is a leavening agent which reacts with the acid from the lemon juice to release carbon dioxide, creating a frothy bubbling mixture in the batter which helps the dhokla rise and gives this dish its fluffiness and spongy texture once cooked.
+Eno is a leavening agent which reacts with the citric acid from the lemon juice to release carbon dioxide, creating a frothy bubbling mixture in the batter which helps the dhokla rise and gives this dish its fluffiness and spongy texture once cooked.

 - Spices for tempering: including mustards seeds, cumin seeds, white sesame seeds and curry leaves (kadi patha) are sautéed in oil for an authentic taste in this dish.